 On the this page you will find all of the event information.
 Please check here before contacting us – due to the large number of e-mails received daily, we cannot respond where the answer is included here.
-You will also be emailed a Runners Information pack during the 10 days before race day.
+You will also be emailed a runners information pack during the 10 days before race day.
+Reminder – military runners need to collect their number on the day.

 Before Race Day